42nd Annual University of Wisconsin Sports Medicine Symposium

 The University of Wisconsin-Madison ICEP designates this live activity for a maximum of 11.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Application for CME credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.
 Please contact Cathy Means at email@example.com for further information.

 An application for credit is pending with the Wisconsin Physical Therapy Association.
 Please contact Cathy Means at firstname.lastname@example.org for further information.

 The University of Wisconsin–Madison ICEP, as a member of the University Professional & Continuing Education Association (UPCEA), authorizes this program for 1.175 continuing education units (CEUs) or 11.75 hours.

 Board of Certification, Inc.

-Board of Certification, Inc.: University of Wisconsin Sports Medicine (BOC AP #451) is recognized by the Board of Certification, Inc. to provide continuing education for Certified Athletic Trainers.
-This program is approved for a maximum of 11.75 EBP hours/CEUs.
-Certified Athletic Trainers are responsible for claiming only those hours actually spent participating in the continuing education activity
+University of Wisconsin Sports Medicine (BOC AP# P451) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
+This program is eligible for a maximum of 11.75 EBP Category hours/CEUs.
+ATs should claim only those hours actually spent in the educational program.

 - 11.75 AMA PRA Category 1 Credit™